Ronald Reagan: Screen Actors Guild presidency

-When Robert Montgomery resigned as president of the Screen Actors Guild (SAG) on March 10, 1947, Reagan was elected to that position, in a special election.
-Reagan's first tenure saw various labor-management disputes, the Hollywood blacklist, and the Taft–Hartley Act's implementation.
-On April 10, the Federal Bureau of Investigation (FBI) interviewed Reagan and he provided them with the names of actors whom he believed to be communist sympathizers.
-During a House Un-American Activities Committee hearing, Reagan testified that some guild members were associated with the Communist Party and that he was well-informed on a "jurisdictional strike".
-When asked if he was aware of communist efforts within the Screen Writers Guild, he called the efforts "hearsay".
-Reagan would remain SAG president until he resigned on November 10, 1952; Walter Pidgeon succeeded him, but Reagan stayed on the board.
+When Robert Montgomery resigned as president of the Screen Actors Guild (SAG) on March 10, 1947, Reagan was elected to that position in a special election.
+Reagan's first tenure saw various labor–management disputes, the Hollywood blacklist, and the Taft–Hartley Act's implementation.
+Reagan aligned the union with the studios against the Conference of Studio Unions in the aftermath of the Hollywood Black Friday strike.
+In The Invisible Bridge, Rick Perlstein wrote that Reagan's actions lent legitimacy to the studio's efforts to crush the more radical union by giving liberals in SAG who did not want to strike "a story that turned them into moral innocents instead of scabs".
+On April 10, the Federal Bureau of Investigation (FBI) interviewed Reagan and he provided the names of actors whom he believed to be communist sympathizers.
+During a House Un-American Activities Committee hearing, Reagan testified that some guild members were associated with the Communist Party and that he was well-informed about a "jurisdictional strike".
+When asked if he was aware of communist efforts within the Screen Writers Guild, he called information about the efforts "hearsay".
+Reagan resigned as SAG president November 10, 1952, but remained on the board.

-The SAG fought with film producers over residual payments and on November 16, 1959, the board installed Reagan as SAG president, replacing the resigned Howard Keel.
-In his second stint, Reagan managed to secure the payments for actors whose theatrical films were released from 1948 to 1959 were televised.
-The producers were initially required to pay the actors fees, but they ultimately settled for pensions instead.
-However, they were still required to pay residuals for films after 1959.
-Reagan resigned from the SAG presidency on June 7, 1960, and also left the board; George Chandler succeeded him as SAG president.
+The SAG fought with film producers for the right to receive residual payments, and on November 16, 1959, the board elected Reagan SAG president for the second time.
+Reagan managed to secure payments for actors whose theatrical films had been released between 1948 and 1959 and subsequently televised.
+The producers were initially required to pay the actors fees, but they ultimately settled instead for providing pensions and paying residuals for films made after 1959.
+Reagan resigned from the SAG presidency on June 7, 1960, and also left the board.

 Marriages and children

-Reagan married Brother Rat (1938) co-star Jane Wyman in January 1940.
-Together, they had two biological daughters, Maureen in 1941, and Christine, born prematurely and dead the next day in 1947.
+In January 1940, Reagan married Jane Wyman, his co-star in the 1938 film Brother Rat.
+Together, they had two biological daughters: Maureen in 1941, and Christine in 1947 (born prematurely and died the following day).
 They adopted one son, Michael, in 1945.
-Wyman filed to divorce Reagan in June 1948.
+Wyman filed for divorce in June 1948.
 She was uninterested in politics, and occasionally recriminated, reconciled and separated with him.
 Although Reagan was unprepared, the divorce was finalized in July 1949.
-Reagan would also remain close to his children.
+Reagan would remain close to his children.
 Later that year, Reagan met Nancy Davis after she contacted him in his capacity as the SAG president about her name appearing on a communist blacklist in Hollywood; she had been mistaken for another Nancy Davis.
-They married in March 1952 and had two children, Patti in 1952, and Ron in 1958.
+They married in March 1952, and had two children, Patti in October 1952, and Ron in May 1958.